symfony/symfony-docs/contributing/code_of_conduct/index.rst

 Further details of specific enforcement policies may be posted separately.

-Enforcement team members who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by the core team.
+Enforcement team members who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by the :doc:`core team </contributing/code/core_team>`.

 Attribution
 -----------